trejder/php-batch-mailer/README.md

 This class can also be an example of writing command-line scripts in PHP (for people, who doesn't tasted this kind of pleasure so far! :).

+**This project ABANDONED, because I don't code in pure PHP anymore!
+There is no wiki, issues and no support.
+There will be no future updates.
+Unfortunately, you're on your own.**

 ## Installation

 Copy `mailer.php` anywhere, where you can run it from command-line.
 You're done.